uniprojekte/multiplayergame-baseapp/README.md

 Communication between server and its clients employs both http and websockets.
 The server uses http to provide static content such as index.html to the clients.
-Dynamic content such as the actual gamestate or clientside actions are exchanged via websockets.
+Dynamic content such as the actual game state or clientside actions are exchanged via websockets.
 Some basic server functionality is provided by the minimalistic server implementation tinyserver.js

-Marshalling of the gamestate from server to client is done by a simple serialization of ElementList via JSON.stringify.
+Marshalling of the game state from server to client is done by a simple serialization of ElementList via JSON.stringify.
 To facilitate marshalling, the baseclass Element now has an additionl attribute classType to identify its type on the clientside.

 Note: The multiplayergame-baseapp has an educational focus and provides some basic, object-oriented infrastructure.